manigandancodes/100-days-of-code/log.md

 **What did I do?😃:**
 Since I started working on my portfolio, I noticed that I need to improve my CSS skills a lot, we may think css is easy and not very important to learn but learning CSS is as important as learning Javascript and learning css is fun 🎉.

+### Day 19: November 22, 2019
+**Today's Progress**: Started learning python.

+**What did I do?😃:**
+Today, I started learning Python I never thought I would like a programming language other than Javascript but Python is so awesome and easy to learn.
+I'm excited to do more Python projects in the future.